comp426-25f/final-project-team-42/F02_SUBMISSION_SUMMARY.md

 ---

 ### 3. Shared Notes Board with File Uploads

 **Status:** ✅ Complete

 **Description:**
-Each study group has a shared notes board where members can post text messages and upload files (images and PDFs up to 10MB).
+Each group chat has a shared notes board where members can post text messages and upload files (images and PDFs up to 10MB).
 Files are stored in Supabase Storage and messages update in real-time across all connected clients.

 **Technical Implementation:**

 - Database table: `messages` (with `group_id`, `author_id`, `message`, `attachment_url`, `created_at`)
 - Supabase Storage bucket: `group-files`
 - Real-time subscriptions using Supabase Realtime